 For a long time, there has been an awkward gap in the legal services market.
 Imagine you’re a growing business and your legal demands are outstripping your lean in-house team, but you don’t have the budget for increased headcount, nor to send the work to a large law firm.
 What other options are out there?

 An increasingly popular option is getting support from a virtual legal team; one that acts as a natural extension of your team.
-LOD has recently launched Monthly Plans, a smart way to retain a virtual legal team that works for your budget.
+LOD has recently launched Monthly Retainers, a smart way to retain a virtual legal team that works for your budget.
 Here are 5 key benefits in retaining an in-house specialist virtual legal team:

 1) Cost certainty and value